NOTICE REGARDING COVID19

 For a list of businesses, places of worship and school/daycare in our neighborhood, click here.

-General meetings are held every second Monday of the month from 6:30 pm to 8:00 pm at the Unitarian Universalist Fellowship.
+General meetings are held every second Monday of the month from 6:30 pm to 8:00 pm and are currently held over Zoom.
 There is no general meeting in December.

 Unitarian Universalist Fellowship (use rear entry)

 Unable to make it to general meetings?
 Visit the Neighbor Inquiry page to find contact information for the WHNA board.
 There, you can also use our form to submit your neighborhood concerns, questions or suggestions.

 For those interested in a more hands-on approach, consider running for positions on the association board or participating on a committee.
 WHNA supports a variety of family oriented and other events throughout the year.
 There are no membership dues; however, monetary donations are welcomed.